 The best time to visit Taj Mahal

 From July to September, Agra experiences monsoon season and receives a lot of rain (though not as much as south India).
 We were there in the middle of August and got one cloudy day, one sunny day and most of the rain came at night.
-It was extremely hot and humid, when we got to Taj Mahal at 5.30pm it was already 30°c out.
+It was extremely hot and humid, when we got to the Taj Mahal at 5.30 am it was already 30°c out.
 Let’s just say my light grey maxi dress turned dark grey and my hair was WET.
 Basically, I looked like a drowned rat.
 But as an avid amateur photographer, I’m happy I went when I did because I would rather drown in my own sweat than have to compete with hordes of people for the photos and views I want.

-However, the best time of the year to visit Taj Mahal for most people is during winter, from October to December and before summer, from February to March.
+However, the best time of the year to visit the Taj Mahal for most people is during winter, from October to December and before summer, from February to March.
 The weather conditions are gentler and clearer then, but there will, of course, be a lot more visitors during these months.

-The best time of the day to visit Taj Mahal is definitely in the early morning when the light is great for photography and the crowds are smaller.
+The best time of the day to visit the Taj Mahal is definitely in the early morning when the light is great for photography and the crowds are smaller.

 Taj Mahal opening hours

-Remember that Taj Mahal is closed every Friday for prayers as the mosque next to the main mausoleum is still active.
+Remember that the Taj Mahal is closed every Friday for prayers as the mosque next to the main mausoleum is still active.

 Taj Mahal entrance fee

 There are 3 entrances – the East, West and South Gate.
-The West gate is the main entrance and is mostly used by locals and Indian visitors.
+The West Gate is the main entrance and is mostly used by locals and Indian visitors.
 It generally has the longest lines throughout the day.
-The East gate is the one most foreigners use because it’s close to the well-known hotels and guesthouses.
+The East Gate is the one most foreigners use because it’s close to the well-known hotels and guesthouses.
 The South gate is closed for entry at the moment because of security risks.